THE VFA PIONEER HISTORIES PROJECT

 JW: Did this law apply to athletics?

 PK: That was the biggest argument then.
-They argued that for every man’s team there’d be a women’s team, you can imagine all of the variations.
+They argued that for every man’s team there’d be a women’s team, you can imagine all the variations.
 But in retrospect, that seems odd and easy compared to the kinds of conversations today which go to procedures and the fairness to men as well as women.
+Shortly after Title IX was passed there was a presidential election.
+I was offered the position as the director of the Office of Civil Rights.
+I didn’t think that was a good idea for me in a Republican administration.
 I took a year’s leave from HEW and went to Georgetown Law School to teach.
-They wanted me to be the director of the Office of Civil Rights.
-I didn’t think that was a good idea for me in a Republican administration.
-So, I decided to stay at Georgetown.
+I joined the faculty in 1974.

-I went to tell the secretary that I would not be coming back, I think he didn’t expect I would, and he asked if I’d like to join the first Bioethics Commission in the United States.
-It was a commission set up by Congress as a consequence of several debates.
-One was Tuskegee, which was revealed to the public in 1970.
+I went to tell the new Secretary of HEW that I would not be coming back, I think he didn’t expect that I would, and he asked if I’d like to join the National Commission, the first bioethics commission in the United States.
+It was a commission set up by Congress because of several incidents in medical research.
+One of those incidents was the Tuskegee experiment, which was revealed to the public in 1972.
 The Tuskegee Syphilis experiment was conducted in Tuskegee, Alabama, on black men who were followed for about 40 years to see whether they got syphilis or not.

-They were deceived: they misunderstood why they were in a study.
-They did not receive treatments, after they became available, as members of the study.
+The men were deceived: they misunderstood why they were in a study.
+They did not receive treatments, after they became available.
 They did not consent to this study.
 Tuskegee has become the touchstone for minorities involved in medical research.
-To this day African-Americans are very reluctant to participate in clinical studies in the area of health.
+To this day African Americans are very reluctant to participate in clinical studies in the area of health.

-Today I appreciate that we need to participate in those kinds of studies despite our fears, because we need diversity in research.
+Today I appreciate that we need to participate in these kinds of studies despite our fears, because we need diversity in research.
 Women were excluded from research during the same period.
-It wasn’t determined until the 80s that we need female participation in research for the same reason today that African-Americans need it.
+It wasn’t determined until the 80s that we need female participation in research for the same reason today that African Americans need it.
 That is research done with men was not always helpful to women, there are a range of differences there.

-The second big issue was whether we could do research on tissues from fetuses.
+Another major issue for the National Commission was whether we could do research on tissues from fetuses.
 If a woman had an abortion, could she consent in advance to research on the tissue that resulted from the abortion?
 In 1974 this was enormously controversial.
 Those were the hot button issues that led to the formation of the commission.

 This is a very famous commission, it issued something called the Belmont Report.
 The Belmont Report has become the charter document for the broad principles that are utilized in research on human subjects.
 And the recommendations of the commission became federal regulations.
 We took a very conservative stance on fetal tissue, but the fetal tissue did not go away.
 I’ll come back to that.